 You may start your business on a local scale or plan to only distribute your products on a domestic market but we suggest that you consider the big picture within the naming process, which might include an international expansion or development on the long term.
 That means that you absolutely need to consider how your final top 5 options perform under the translation test before deciding for a name.
 “What?
 Is that really important?”
 You bet!
-Ask that question to the glorious marketing teams behind the launches of the Toyota Pajero in Spanish-speaking countries, the Opel Ascona in Portugal or Nordic Mist in Germany (wanker, vagina and trash, respectively… poor choices indeed), and the financial departments who plan to budget the recovery operation.
+Ask that question to the glorious marketing teams behind the launches of the Toyota Pajero in Spanish-speaking countries, the Opel Ascona in Portugal or Nordic Mist in Germany (wanker, vagina and trash, respectively… poor choices indeed), and the financial departments who add to budget the recovery operations.

 2. Going for a generic name